dzt109/RoboND-DeepLearning/README.md

 **Model capability**

 The model is tasked with semantic segmentation with three classes: background, hero, other people.
+This model is unable to recognize objects such as dog, cat, car, etc. instead of a human.
 It would be interesting to extend this to more classes: trees, grass, building, street, vehicle, etc. This might require a lot more data collection and a model with more layers and/or training effort.
 This could be a step towards a fully autonomous drone.